chriscarrel/segment-docs/src/connections/spec/financial-services.md

 | `document`   | String  | The URL of the document  |
 | `remaining_docs_requested`   | Number  | The number of additional documents that have been requested.  |

-### Escrow Disbursed
+### Escrow Funded

-This event should be sent when funds are disbursed from an escrow account.
+This event should be sent when funds are sent to an escrow account.

 #### Properties